paulxu1234/ameba_docs/source/application_note/flash_memory_layout.rst

 Extending Heap Size
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The heap size consists of multi\-blocks and is passed to the operating system by the os_heap_init() function in component\os\freertos\ freertos_heap5_config.c.
+The heap size consists of multi-blocks and is passed to the operating system by the os_heap_init() function in component\os\freertos\ freertos_heap5_config.c.
 By default, PSRAM_HEAP1_START is invalid address and PSRAM_HEAP1_SIZE is 0.

 .. image:: ../_static/flash_memory_layout_rst/a92d39c85a6c25045fb56f51b199e3ca3bc25a9f.png
    :width: 1020
    :align: center

 If the heap of KM4 is not enough, define Heap Start and Heap Size for some unused areas in amebaDplus_layout.ld, and then use the os_heap_add function to add the area to the heap array.
-The address shall be a valid value in PSRAM, then re\-build and download the new image to let KM4 use the extended heap.
+The address shall be a valid value in PSRAM, then re-build and download the new image to let KM4 use the extended heap.

 .. code::